yogeshjp-unix/cloudformation-mybb/Design/Documentation.md

 - Add an **ElasticCache/Memcache** deployment to improve performance.

-- **Time-based scaling**: Currently, the Auto-Scaling Groups resize solely based on CloudWatch performance metrics; rules for timed scaling could be defined to optimize costs.
+- **Time-based scaling**: Currently, the Auto-Scaling Groups resize solely based on CloudWatch performance metrics, rules for timed scaling could be defined to optimize costs.

 - **HTTPS support**: For a production environment I would enable HTTPS support and even try to force traffic through it (redirect "http://" traffic by HTTP 301 to "https://").